 Incidentally, there are also lenses with a one-bladed aperture.
 This aperture of course is not variable, and consists of a thin metal sheet with a round hole manually inserted into the lens barrel through a slit.
 They are called Waterhouse stops and were used in early lenses.
 Usually they were available in sets with different aperture sizes.
 Non-circular Waterhouse stops were also used until relatively recently to raster continuous-tone images onto high-contrast film in the printing industry, before it went digital.
 A thin metal slider with two or three Waterhouse stops, moved by a servomotor, is sometimes used in point-and-shoot digital cameras.

 The two above lenses were made by PZO in Poland.
 The two side dials turn colour filters in and out of the optical path.
 One wheel controls cyan and yellow filters, the other magenta and yellow.
 This allows the lens to be used for colour printing on an enlarger without a colour head.
-One of the lenses has what appears to be a plastic optical light guide that can be placed in front of the lens, presumably to convey light to a colour exposure meter.
+One of the lenses has a plastic optical light guide that can be placed in front of the lens and directs some of the light to illuminate the scales on the color wheels.
+This allowed the visual inspection of the color settings in complete darkness, which was necessary for color printing (thanks to Ilkka Alavalkama to clear this point; see also pl.wikipedia.org/wiki/Janpol_Color).
 The other lens has a similar light guide built as a lens cap.
 The two prongs that project from the base of one lens and the round ring at the base of the other are used to tighten or loosen the lens onto an enlarger lens board.

 The color filters enter the optical path from the side.
 This does not cause a visible non-uniformity of the colour across the image, because the filters are located near the diaphragm plane.
 However, there is a "gotcha".
 If you close or open the aperture, this changes the colour balance obtained with the filters, which then must be re-done.
 Thus, the proper procedure seems to have been: focus, close diaphragm, colour-balance, then expose.